mateusz-piotrowski/mateusz-piotrowski.github.io/_posts/2025-03-10-finding-new-job.markdown

 Hi all,

 Today I want to share with you a shift in my career path.
-I have been looking for a new job as a .NET Developer for three months but with little success.
+I have looking for a new job as a .NET Developer but with little success.
 This has made me question: <i>**What’s happening in the .NET job market?**</i>

 I have experience in **C#**, **Angular**, **Entity Framework**, and **SQL**, having worked on both commercial and personal projects.
 I’ve applied to numerous companies, refined my resume, and gone through several interviews, yet the right opportunity still hasn’t come.